 There are many different career paths to follow within the Digital Marketing sector.
 The technical skillset you will be required to have will vary depending on whether you desire a more creative or analytical role.

-That said, there are particular soft skills which are extremely advantageous for a career in Digital Marketing, such as:
+That said, there are particular soft skills that are extremely advantageous for a career in Digital Marketing, such as:

 - Quick decision-making ability